pivotal/docs-tap/cli-plugins/apps/troubleshooting/troubleshooting-lsp.hbs.md

 # Troubleshooting Local Source Proxy integration

-This topic tells you how to troubleshoot the Tanzu Apps CLI integration with Local Source Proxy .
+This topic tells you how to troubleshoot the Tanzu Apps CLI plug-in integration with Local Source Proxy.

 Use the following topics to troubleshoot the Local Source Proxy integration: